Schools Outreach at Queen’s

 Our outreach efforts are varied and extensive, and we are always looking for new ways to collaborate with schools.
 If you have any suggestions for outreach work we may be able to undertake, or would like to arrange a visit to Queen's (or have us come to you!) then please do get in touch.

 Ask our students

 Lots of the events we run at Queen's offer prospective applicants the chance to meet and speak to our current undergraduates.
 This is because we recognise the power these interactions have to break down barriers to top universities like Oxbridge.
-However, we know that not all prospective applicants will be able to visit us and so we have launched a new initiative to allow these students to interact with our undergraduates online.
+However, we know that not all prospective applicants will be able to come visit us and so we have launched an initiative to allow these students to interact with our undergraduates online.
 Head over to our Ask Queen's page now, and start chatting!